 I met a work friend of Mom’s one time and I don’t remember her name, but she was wearing a purple pantsuit, so she became the Grape Lady.
 Any time I mentioned her, she was the Grape Lady and mom knew who I was talking about.

-Just like off-brand food and medicine are fake food and medicine, i.e., I only get Heinz ketchup because I don’t like fake ketchup; my prescription medications are fake medications because name-brand medications, such as Effexor and Zyprexa, are more expensive, and it’s WV law.
+Just like off-brand food and medicine are fake food and medicine, i.e., I only get Heinz ketchup because I don’t like fake ketchup; my prescription medications are fake medications because name brands, such as Effexor and Zyprexa, are more expensive, and it’s WV law.
 We also buy Amanda butter since I don’t like the fake stuff made with oil.

 In February, I kept collapsing and could not stand back up; my legs were too weak and wouldn’t work.
 I had hubby take me to the ER, and the receptionist wanted to know what was wrong.
 I told her my legs were lightheaded and I kept sinking to the ground and couldn’t get back up without being picked up.

 The receptionist just looked at me and said, “What?”
-I said, “my legs are lightheaded,” again (why didn’t she understand this?).
+I said, “My legs are lightheaded,” again (why didn’t she understand this?).
 Hubby told her my legs kept giving out.
 Duh, that’s what I just said!
-For the curious, my potassium was below 2, which is critical and life-threatening.
+For the curious, I had critically low potassium below 2.

 With autism, something that isn’t always noticeable on the outside, people tend to think autistics are being smart alecks and sarcastic or funny, when that’s not the case.
 I’m often viewed as lacking empathy or compassion when it’s the complete opposite.

 My confusion and literalness is seen as crass and unfeeling, especially online and through texts.
 Short of getting “Autistic” tattooed on my forehead or making that disclaimer before I text or talk to people online, I’m at a loss.
 I’m stuck being insulted and angry-faced by complete strangers (and family) who don’t know a thing about me.